Okipa/laravel-table/README.md

 This closure will be executed when searching will be triggered on the table and will allow you to manipulate a `Illuminate\Database\Eloquent\Builder $query` argument.

-This feature will be useful to configure specific searching behaviour.

 ```php
 class UsersTable extends AbstractTableConfigurations
 {